YacovGold/chatbot/Docs/Deployment.md

 1. Go to your app on heroku and click 'Configure Add-ons', under the 'Overview' tab.
 2. Search for 'Heroku Postgres' in the search bar, choose the free plan and click on 'Submit Order Form'.
 (To make sure you created a database and attached it to the app, you can go to 'Config Vars' under settings and you should see there now a variable named 'DATABASE_URL').
-3. Install the package 'Npgsql.EntityFrameworkCore.PostgreSQL' from 'Nuget Package Manager' to the project where the DBContext class is in.
-4. Where your DB configurations are, pass to the 'UseNpgsql' method, the connection string in this pattern:\
-   "Server={Host};Port={Port};User Id={User};Password={Password};Database={Database};sslmode=Prefer;Trust Server Certificate=true".\
-   You can find the database credentials by goimg to 'settings' in the database zone and click on ' View Credentials…'.

 If you go to the database on heroku, after you run the app and check the 'Overview', you should see the number of connections you have. which at this point it's probably 1.